pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/gcp.md

 It is possible to customize the OIDC token subject claim by setting configuring the `subjectAttributes` setting.
 It expects an array of keys to include in it:

 * `rootEnvironment.name`: the name of the root evironment being evaluated
-* `currentEnvironment.name`: the name of the current evironment being evaluated
+* `currentEnvironment.name`: the name of the current environment being evaluated
 * `pulumi.user.login`: the login identifier of the user opening the environment
 * `pulumi.organization.login`: the login identifier of the organization